19hours/sg-statutes/Acts/Income Tax Act.md

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.

-### Penalty for obstructing officers
+### Penalty for obstructing Comptroller or officers

-98\.
-Any person who obstructs or hinders any officer acting in the discharge of his duty under this Act shall be guilty of an offence.
+98\.—(1) Any person who obstructs or hinders the Comptroller or any officer in the discharge of his duties or the exercise of his powers under this Act shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

+(2) The Comptroller may compound an offence under subsection (1).

+[Act 45 of 2018 wef 12/11/2018]

 ### Tax to be payable notwithstanding any proceedings for penalties